 Violations of these obligations will not necessarily cause injury to any particular state (at least when no state is specially affected by the breach).
 However, it is recognized that in case of breaches of obligations that serve collective interests, states may invoke the responsibility for a breach even when they are not themselves injured in the sense of Article 42 ARSI-WA.
-How In the Barcelona Traction case, the ICJ distinguished obligations owed vis-à-vis individual states and obligations owed towards the international community as a whole.
-How I with regard to the latter, the Court held that 'all States can be held to have a legal interest in their protection; they are obligations erga omnes'.
-How I have not been injured by the internationally wrongful act (a)).
+In the Barcelona Traction case, the ICJ distinguished obligations owed vis-à-vis individual states and obligations owed towards the international community as a whole.
+With regard to the latter, the Court held that 'all States can be held to have a legal interest in their protection; they are obligations erga omnes'.
+Thus, in some situations, states are entitled to invoke the international responsibility of another state even if they have not been injured by the internationally wrongful act (a)).
 But there are certain limitations to the remedies a non-injured state may seek (b)).